CredonNetwork/CredonNetwork/README.md

 - 💞️ I’m looking to collaborate on ...
 TBA.
 - 📫 How to reach me ...
 No need, read my books The Chronicles of Credon which will soon to be released.
 - 😄 Pronouns: ... are unneeded.
 - ⚡ Fun fact: ...
-I am a gamer and a SONY fanboy!
+I am a very active gamer and a lifelong Nintendo and SONY fanboy!

 <!---
 CredonNetwork/CredonNetwork is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.